 * DUE TO UNAVOIDABLE PERSONAL CIRCUMSTANCES, LORNA IS CURRENTLY NOT SEEING CLIENTS.
 PLEASE RE-VISIT THIS PAGE FOR UPDATES.
 (Message updated on 3rd of June, 2019)

 About my work

-My fee is £50 per session.
-Payment is due at the end of each session payable by cheques or cash.
-I apologise but I don’t have card facilities at this point.
+My fee is £60 per session.
+Payment is due at the end of each session payable by cheques, cash or card.

 My sessions are 90 minutes long.
 An hour and a half offers sufficient time for therapeutic processes to conclude naturally without needing to interrupt them artificially because the hour is over.
 An hour and a half also allows for proper closure, so that clients never leave sessions in a vulnerable state, but are able to ground themselves so that they can get on with what they have to do after the session.